open-telemetry/opentelemetry-php/docs/symfony-integration.md

             $zipkinTracer->endActiveSpan();
         }
 ```
+In the above snippet we change the span name and attributes for our Zipkin trace, we also add an exception event to the span.

 We need to reload our `http://127.0.0.1:8000/hello` route, then navigate to Zipkin like before to see that our span name gets updated to `new name` and our `Exception Example` is visible